Motion to Deem Facts Admitted

 Determine the legal deadline to serve the motion on the other parties or their attorneys

 Service by mail: 16 court days before hearing PLUS five calendar days before the hearing (more if the mailing address is outside California).
 (CCP § 1005).
-The server can fill out Proof of Service by First-Class Mail—Civil.
+The server should fill out Proof of Service by First-Class Mail—Civil.

 “Calendar days” include weekends and holidays, but if the final day lands on a weekend or holiday, it is pushed back to the previous court day.

-Make a note on your calendar to have the motion served by mail before the deadline.
+Make a note on your calendar to have the motion served by mail before the mail deadline.
 If you miss the mail deadline, you can still have the motion served by personal service up until 16 court days before the hearing.
 If you miss that deadline, you will have to cancel your court date and start over.

 2